fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 Polygons are very similar to linestrings, but form an area.
 It is implicitly assumed that the first and the last point of the polygon are connected to close the shape.

-As mentioned above, and because of their similarity to Linestrings, they are rarely used in a Lanelet2 map and are used to transport customized information on a certain region in the map.
+As mentioned above, and because of their similarity to linestrings, they are rarely used in a Lanelet2 map and are used to transport customized information on a certain region in the map.

 ## Lanelet

 ![Lanelet](images/lanelet.png)

-A Lanelet represents one *atomic* section of a lane.
-Atomic means that along a Lanelet Lanelet, traffic rules (including possible lane changes to other lanelts) do not change.
+A lanelet represents one *atomic* section of a lane.
+Atomic means that along a lanelet, traffic rules (including possible lane changes to other lanelts) do not change.

-A Lanelet consists of exactly one left and exactly one right linestring.
-Together they form the drivable area of the Lanelet.
+A lanelet consists of exactly one left and exactly one right linestring.
+Together they form the drivable area of the lanelet.
 It is required that the linestrings point into the same direction.
-That can mean that for two neighbouring, opposing Lanelets one of them has to hold an inverted linestring as its border.
+That can mean that for two neighbouring, opposing lanelets one of them has to hold an inverted linestring as its border.
 When loading map data from osm, the library will do the alignment for you.
 If possible, the bounds should have a physical motivation (i.e. reference actual markings, curbstones, etc).
 The type of the boundary is used by the library to determine if lane changes are possible here.

-Lanelets may have an additional centerline to guide the vehicle.
+lanelets may have an additional centerline to guide the vehicle.
 This centerline must be within the area formed by the left and right bound and must not touch the boundaries.
 If no centerline is given, the library will calculate it for you.

-By default, Lanelets are one-directional.
+By default, lanelets are one-directional.
 Only if they are tagged as bidirectional, they are treated as such.
-Adjacent Lanelets have to share the same endpoints so that the Lanelet2 can determine their status of being adjacent.
-Lanelets can also *diverge* when two or more Lanelets are successors of a Lanelet.
+Adjacent lanelets have to share the same endpoints so that the Lanelet2 can determine their status of being adjacent.
+Lanelets can also *diverge* when two or more lanelets are successors of a lanelet.
 Lanelets that are reachable by a lane change must share one of their borders.

-A Lanelet can reference *Regulatory Elements* that represent traffic rules that apply to the Lanelet.
-Multiple Lanelets can reference the same Regulatory Element.
+A lanelet can reference *regulatory elements* that represent traffic rules that apply to the lanelet.
+Multiple lanelets can reference the same regulatory element.

-It must always be possible to determine the current speed limit of the Lanelet directly from the Lanelet.
-This can either be done by referencing a SpeedLimit regulatory element or by tagging the *location* of the Lanelet.
+It must always be possible to determine the current speed limit of the lanelet directly from the lanelet.
+This can either be done by referencing a SpeedLimit regulatory element or by tagging the *location* of the lanelet.
 In this case the maximum speed for the type of road is assumed (e.g. max 50kph if the location is a german city).

-It must also be possible to determine the *participants* that are able to use the Lanelet.
+It must also be possible to determine the *participants* that are able to use the lanelet.

 For more details on the exact tags of a Lanelet, please read [here](LaneletAndAreaTagging.md).